-- discipline: or
+- Specialising within a professional discipline; or

-- A senior professional supervisor:
+- A senior professional supervisor;

+or

 - A professional manager.

 Positions at this level demonstrate leadership within the professional discipline and may coordinate a number of subordinate professional officers.
 Professional officers at this level will focus on increasing the value, contributions and effectiveness of the professional discipline within the agency (or health unit).
-Any standard professional task within the discipline (including problem definition, assessment, planning, liaison. execution, analysis, interpreting and reporting) may be undertaken at this
+Any standard professional task within the discipline (including problem definition, assessment, planning, liaison, execution, analysis, interpreting and reporting) may be undertaken at this level